 Accordingly, it is prudent that a person who wishes to make a will seeks the advice and assistance of a lawyer to prepare their will in compliance with relevant legal requirements to ensure that their property is able to be distributed in accordance with their wishes.

 Queensland Law Practice’s approachable professionals are experienced in drafting wills and providing timely and easy to understand advice in relation to succession law.
-Our Paddington office is easy to get to as we are only a 5 minute drive from Bardon, Auchenflower, Red Hill, Rosalie, Milton and Kelvin Grove, and 10 minutes from the Brisbane CBD.
+Our Kelvin Grove office is easy to get to as we are only 5 minutes from the Brisbane CBD.